 Soon after Kansas Republicans overrode a gubernatorial veto in order to enact two new voter suppression laws, these laws were challenged in court.
 In League of Women Voters of Kansas v.
 Schwab, four organizations sued in state court to stop the harmful effects of these laws.
 The challenged provisions:

-– Criminalize individuals for giving voter assistance
+– Criminalize individuals for giving voter assistance,

-– Limit ballot collection
+– Limit ballot collection,

-– Restrict nonpartisan out-of-state organizations from providing mail-in ballot applications to registered voters (a provision that was blocked in a separate federal lawsuit)
+– Restrict nonpartisan out-of-state organizations from providing mail-in ballot applications to registered voters (a provision that was blocked in a separate federal lawsuit),

-– Criminalize the mailing of personalized early voting applications (also blocked in the federal lawsuit)
+– Criminalize the mailing of personalized early voting applications (also blocked in the federal lawsuit) and

-– Impose a strict signature matching requirement for mail-in ballots
+– Impose a strict signature matching requirement for mail-in ballots.

-The district court denied the plaintiffs’ motion for a partial temporary injunction, which sought to prohibit the enforcement of the provision that criminalizes the action of “knowingly misrepresenting” oneself as an elections official or engaging in election-related activity that “gives the appearance” of being an elections official.
-The plaintiffs appealed this decision to the state appellate court and an oral argument before a three-judge panel is scheduled for April 7.
-The plaintiffs argue that this provision should be temporarily blocked because of their past experience interacting with voters and “despite their best efforts to communicate that they are not elections officials … some people with whom they interact (or who observe their activities) assume they are acting in an official capacity.”
+The district court denied the plaintiffs’ motion for a partial temporary injunction, which sought to prohibit the enforcement of the provision that criminalizes the action of “knowingly misrepresenting” oneself as an election official or engaging in election-related activity that “gives the appearance” of being an election official.
+The plaintiffs appealed this decision to the state appellate court and oral argument before a three-judge panel is scheduled for April 7.
+The plaintiffs argue that this provision should be temporarily blocked because of their past experience interacting with voters and “despite their best efforts to communicate that they are not elections officials…some people with whom they interact (or who observe their activities) assume they are acting in an official capacity.”
 Since this law is still in place, these organizations are currently not engaging in “voter engagement and registration activities across the state, out of fear that their actions could be misconstrued and result in criminal liability.”

 Last June, a conservative group filed a lawsuit on behalf of two Wisconsin voters challenging the legal status of drop boxes.
 During the COVID-19 pandemic, the Wisconsin Elections Commission (WEC) issued guidance encouraging the use of drop boxes for the 2020 primary and general elections.
-The plaintiffs allege that this guidance is contrary to Wisconsin election laws, which state that absentee ballots can only be returned legally via two methods: the voter mails their ballot to the municipal clerk or the voter hands their ballot to the municipal clerk.
+The plaintiffs allege that this guidance is contrary to Wisconsin election law, which state that absentee ballots can only be returned legally via two methods: the voter mails their ballot to the municipal clerk or the voter hands their ballot to the municipal clerk.
 The plaintiffs thus claim that any other method of absentee voting — such as dropping a completed ballot into an unstaffed drop box or having a family member or friend deliver a completed ballot — is illegal.
 In January, a state trial court judge sided with the plaintiffs, prohibiting the use of the 500+ drop boxes in the state and barring any third party from returning an absentee ballot on behalf of a voter.
-The WEC and nonprofit groups seeking to protect drop boxes immediately appealed this decision and the court of appeals paused the ruling for the state’s February primaries, meaning drop boxes were allowed in these February elections only.
+WEC and nonprofit groups seeking to protect drop boxes immediately appealed this decision and the court of appeals paused the ruling for the state’s February primaries, meaning drop boxes were allowed in these February elections only.
 The Wisconsin Supreme Court affirmed this pause, but declined to extend it to allow drop boxes for the state’s April primaries, meaning that drop boxes are currently banned in Wisconsin pending further action by the state Supreme Court.
 The case then went through briefing before the state Supreme Court addressing the legality of drop boxes.
 Oral argument is scheduled for April 13, after which the court will determine the fate of drop boxes in Wisconsin.

 Redistricting litigation: what to expect.